beatrizleon/documentation/index.md

 sidebar:
   nav: "docs"
 ---
+# Overview
+This is the starting point for the Agile Grasper.

+## Getting Started

+If you are unfamiliar with ROS, it is highly recommended that you read the [ROS Tutorials](http://www.ros.org/wiki/ROS/Tutorials)
+If you are unfamiliar with the terminal on Linux, you should look here: https://askubuntu.com/questions/183775/how-do-i-open-a-terminal
+Shadow software is deployed using Docker.
+Docker is a container framework where each container image is a lightweight, stand-alone, executable package that includes everything needed to run it.
+It is similar to a virtual machine but with much less overhead.
+Follow the instructions in the next section to get the latest Docker container of the grasper up and running.

+## Installation Instructions
 This one-liner is able to install Docker, download the specified image and create a new container for you.
 It will also create a desktop icon to start the container and launch the hand.

 Before setting up the docker container, the EtherCAT interface ID for the hand needs to be discovered.
 In order to do so, after plugging the hand’s ethernet cable into your machine and powering it up, please run